vicross615/frontend-homework/README.md

 # Code scaffolding

+- I use several methology of clean code in this frontend project.

+### Branching

+Firstly, I developed a Javascript structure after that I add Typescript to the project same as the main structure.
+The branching like below:

+- `Main` - ✨ Typescript structure (Last change of Typescript branch merge to Main branch)
+- `feature/ts-structure` - ✨ Typescript structure
+- `feature/js-structure` - ✨ Javascript structure

 ### BEM

 I use BEM methodology with SCSS format to create reusable components for this task.
 I follow the structure developed in the dummy files.